XUSD-Vibratile-Asset/XUSD-Contract/docs/VibePass.md

-*ERC721 token representing a VibePass, with additional features for handling access control and token burning.*
+*ERC721 token representing a VibePass, with additional features for handling access control, token burning, and more.
+The contract integrates with VibeRegistry for vibe-based logic and OneSwap for purchase transactions.*

 ## Methods